Continuous Memory Representation for Anomaly Detection: Experimental Results

 \subsection{Experimental Setup}

 We used MVTec AD~\cite{mvtec} and VisA~\cite{visa} datasets, which are representative datasets for real-world unsupervised AD.
 We evaluated the performance of anomaly detection by the Area Under the Receiver Operator Curve (AUROC).
 Following previous studies, we computed the class-average AUROC for detection and pixel-wise AUROC for localization.
-We implemented GRAD in the PyTorch framework, and we used the NVIDIA A5000 GPU for all evaluations.
-We trained our models for 100 epochs, thrice with different seeds (0,1,2), with a batch size of 64.
-We describe the detailed implementation of GRAD in \cref{app_imp}.
+We implemented CRAD in the PyTorch framework, and we used the NVIDIA A5000 GPU for all evaluations.
+We trained our models for 50 epochs, thrice with different seeds (0,1,2), with a batch size of 64.
+We describe the detailed implementation of CRAD in the supplementary materials.

 We evaluated the performance under two different scenarios: 1) a unified setting where a single model is used for anomaly detection across multiple classes, and 2) a separate setting in which we utilize respective models for different classes.
 When training a unified model across all methodologies, we maintained the model size to be consistent with each separate model.